 I seriously could not believe that these had not been boiled.

-We served these alongside a delicious cheese sauce for pretzels that is made with sharp cheddar and beer that makes every pretzel taste like the best pretzel out there.
+We served these alongside a delicious cheese sauce for pretzels that is made with sharp cheddar and beer, which makes every pretzel taste like the best pretzel out there.
 Nothing beats a good pretzel with cheese!

 There is just something about that beer cheese y'all — and I am not even a drinker!